HUM-331-Princeton/HUM-331-Princeton-old-site/_posts/2021-02-15-PLMarkdownStarter.md

 In addition to these primary sources, I am planning on integrating some of the scholarship that I have found about public parks and exclusion.
 William O’Brien’s book, “Landscapes of Exclusion: State Parks and Jim Crow in the American South,” will serve as an important first step in my research.
 His work focuses mostly on physical and legal exclusion, which is important, but I would also like to find more about the cultivation of public parks through practices such as promenading and picnicking to form spaces made for the white elite of New York.

-Capturing the dynamic nature of physical transformation and the social and political discourse and dynamics will probably present the greatest challenge to my project.
+Capturing the dynamic nature of physical transformation and the socio-political discourse and dynamics will probably present the greatest challenge to the project.
 Finding more pictures like the ones in the Ho!
-For the Open Country collection will be important as they give important insight into the nature and use of parks at the time.
+For the Open Country collection will be paramount as they give important insight into the nature and use of parks at the time.